coins/bitcoin-scripts/op_rotate.md

 ```
 btcdeb "[

-# Check if this is the input that returns a negative zero
+# Check if this is the input that maps to negative zero 00000080
 # We cannot compute negative zero with arithmetic opcodes
 # To work around Bitcoin's quirky arithmetic
 # we simply return a constant in this case